aussieaddons/plugin.video.afl-video/README.markdown

 ### Reporting an issue

-For any issues or bug reports, please file them on the [issues page]. [issues]
+For any issues or bug reports, please file them on the [issues page] [issues].

 Please include log output if possible, using Github Gist or Pastebin.com.